abczezeze/TekGame/README.md

 <br><br>2D game by Godot
 <br>https://www.kongregate.com/games/ABC3Dz/tek-game
 <br>
 <br>Play this game in mobile, the character will sleep.
 But playing this game on the computer the characters stand.
-Think the framework in use is lagging.